JoycelynO/Optimizing-Service-Delivery-and-Enhancing-Patient-Outcomes-at-a-Local-Hospital/README.md

 ## Data Structure
 The data used for this project consists of 5 tables: Hospital Records, Patients table, Outpatient Visits, Lab Results and Appointment Analysis tables.
 I created a new database named Healthcare in the SQL Server Management Studio and imported the 5 tables.
 The datasets were generated just for learning purposes.

+## Insights and Recommendations
+### Insights
+- The hospital had a dominant adult population with female adults comprising the majority (62%).
+- The most prevalent diagnoses were hypertension and diabetes observed among the adult population.
+96% of patients diagnosed with hypertension were adults and 84% of patients diagnosed with diabetes were adults.
+Worth noting is also the prevalence of common cold among children (paediatrics constituted 38.46% of common cold infections)
+- The most common appointment times were early mornings from 8am to 12noon with Friday 10am and Saturday 9am being the peak hours.
+- Chloride and Fasting Blood Sugar tests were the most commonly ordered lab tests.
+- Patients spent an average of 2.19 days in the hospital with readmissions constituting 47.84% of total appointments.

+### Recommendations
+- Diabetes and Hypertension seem to be the most common diagnosis with 4.7% of patients at high risk of contracting a cardiovascular disease.
+Patients identified with abnormal sugar levels should be put on one-on-one counselling sessions as an early intervention strategy.
+Community-based support groups should also be created for education sessions and disease management.
+- Parents should be encouraged to practice proper hygiene and also vaccinate their children where applicable.
+- Adequate staff should be assigned to Saturday 9am and Friday 10am shifts.
+- Chloride, Fasting Blood Sugar and the other most ordered lab tests should have adequate test kits and reagents stocked to meet demand.
+- Seems like medications administered aren't doing the work.
+They may be producing side effects such as the Back pain.
+This should be investigated further in order to reduce the readmission rate.

 ## Data Cleaning
 1. Removed null rows from the Patients and Appointments tables.